Madagascar: Economy

 Madagascar's GDP in 2015 was estimated at US$9.98 billion, with a per capita GDP of $411.82.
-Approximately 69 percent of the population lives below the national poverty line threshold of one dollar per day.
+Approximately 69% of the population lives below the national poverty line threshold of one dollar per day.
+According to the United Nations Development Programme, as of 2021, 68.4% of the population is multidimensionally poor.
 During 2011–15, the average growth rate was 2.6% but was expected to have reached 4.1% in 2016, due to public works programs and a growth of the service sector.
-The agriculture sector constituted 29 percent of Malagasy GDP in 2011, while manufacturing formed 15 percent of GDP.
+The agriculture sector constituted 29% of Malagasy GDP in 2011, while manufacturing formed 15% of GDP.
 Madagascar's other sources of growth are tourism, agriculture and the extractive industries.
+The fishing sector represents US$800M or 6% of GNP with 200,000 direct jobs.

 Tourism focuses on the niche eco-tourism market, capitalizing on Madagascar's unique biodiversity, unspoiled natural habitats, national parks and lemur species.
 An estimated 365,000 tourists visited Madagascar in 2008, but the sector declined during the political crisis with 180,000 tourists visiting in 2010.
-However, the sector has been growing steadily for a few years; In 2016, 293,000 tourists landed in the African island with an increase of 20% compared to 2015; For 2017 the country has the goal of reaching 366,000 visitors, while for 2018 government estimates are expected to reach 500,000 annual tourists.
+However, the sector has been growing steadily for a few years.
+In 2016, 293,000 tourists landed in the African island with an increase of 20% compared to 2015.
+For 2017 the country has the goal of reaching 366,000 visitors, while for 2018 government estimates are expected to reach 500,000 annual tourists.

 The island is still a very poor country in 2018; structural brakes remain in the development of the economy: corruption and the shackles of the public administration, lack of legal certainty, and backwardness of land legislation.
 The economy, however, has been growing since 2011, with GDP growth exceeding 4% per year; almost all economic indicators are growing, the GDP per capita was around $1600 (PPP) for 2017, one of the lowest in the world, although growing since 2012; unemployment was also cut, which in 2016 was equal to 2.1% with a work force of 13.4 million as of 2017.
 The main economic resources of Madagascar are tourism, textiles, agriculture, and mining.

-Poverty affects 92% of the population in 2017.
-The country ranks fourth in the world in terms of chronic malnutrition.
-Nearly one in two children under the age of five is stunted.
-In addition, Madagascar is among the five countries where access to water is the most difficult for the population.
-Twelve million people do not have access to clean water, according to the NGO WaterAid.
+In 2017, poverty affected 92% of Madagascar's population.
+The country ranked fourth globally in terms of chronic malnutrition, with nearly one in two children under the age of five experiencing stunted growth.
+Additionally, Madagascar was among the five countries where access to clean water was most limited.
+According to the NGO WaterAid, approximately 12 million people lacked access to safe drinking water.

+As of 2025, poverty affects approximately 80% of Madagascar's population, based on a daily income threshold of $2.15 (2017 PPP).
+Nearly 1.94 million people are projected to experience high levels of acute food insecurity during the lean season.
+Access to clean water remains a critical issue.
+Madagascar remains a water-stressed country, with climate shocks and infrastructure gaps exacerbating the crisis.